Scans and ingestion in Microsoft Purview

 Detecting deleted files

-The logic for detecting missing files works for multiple scans by the same user as well as by different users.
+The logic for detecting missing files works for multiple scans by the same user and by different users.
 For example, suppose a user runs a one-time scan on a Data Lake Storage Gen2 data store on folders A, B, and C. Later, a different user in the same account runs a different one-time scan on folders C, D, and E of the same data store.
 Because folder C was scanned twice, the catalog checks it for possible deletions.
 Folders A, B, D, and E, however, were scanned only once, and the catalog won't check them for deleted assets.

 To keep deleted files out of your catalog, it's important to run regular scans.
 The scan interval is important, because the catalog can't detect deleted assets until another scan is run.
 So, if you run scans once a month on a particular store, the catalog can't detect any deleted data assets in that store until you run the next scan a month later.